Lecturer / guest

 Dr. Luuk Groenewegen is associate professor of LIACS, the Leiden Institute of Advanced Computer Science, where he belongs to the Algorithms and Software Technology group.

-Luuk Groenewegen studied mathematics in Leiden and he received a PhD in Eindhoven in 1978 on a topic in operational research.
-He worked as a Project Leader in Software Engineering for Rijkswaterstaat.
+Dr. Luuk Groenewegen is associate professor of LIACS, the Leiden Institute of Advanced Computer Science, where he belongs to the Algorithms and Software Technology group.
+He studied mathematics in Leiden and he received a PhD in Eindhoven in 1978 on a topic in operational research.
+He worked as Project Leader in Software Engineering for Rijkswaterstaat.
 From 1979 until 2011 he was employed in the computer science institute of Leiden University, LIACS.
 Twice he presented a course on Pascal Programming for Teleac on television.
 Since his formal retirement in 2011, he continues doing research and additionally some teaching, mostly supervising, on a volunteer basis for three days per week.

 His main research interests are: object-oriented modelling, dynamic consistency, coordination, self-adaptation.
 He participated in developing ArchiMate, now an OMG standard.
-He developed the coordination modelling language Paradigm and, in close cooperation with Erik de Vink from Eindhoven, he used Paradigm for designing the self-adaptation pattern McPal: self-adaptation, even if originally unforeseen, is specified as coordination with some form of JIT modelling (Just-In-Time).
+He developed the coordination modelling language Paradigm and, in close cooperation with Erik de Vink from Eindhoven, he used Paradigm for designing the self-adaptation pattern McPal: Self-adaptation, even if originally unforeseen, is specified as coordination with some form of JIT modelling (Just-In-Time).
+Recently, he studies Paradigm models with more than one McPal-like component, in view of understanding coherently simultaneous self-adaptations of a system.

 No relevant ancillary activities